OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 Step 8: 2nd round Seat Allotment

-• In second round of allotment, candidates can check their status.
+• In the second round of allotment, candidates can check their status.

-• There will be either upgradation of choices or it will remain same as previous allotment depending on choice number, rank and availability of seat.
+• There will be either up-gradation of choices or it will remain the same as the previous allotment depending on the choice number, rank, and availability of seat.

 • Candidates allotted seat in the second round have to report for document verification